coreos/coreos-assembler/docs/cosa/run.md

 (The `--ignition /run/ignition.json` is a trick for getting auto-login on the installed system automatically just as the live environment itself was set up.)

-This is equivalent to our `kola testiso` multipath scenarios.
+This is equivalent to our `kola testiso` multipath tests.